- Unauthorized use of notes, text, or other aids during an examination or in performance of course assignments.

 - Witnesses: Names of witnesses must be included in the initial charge.
 The Board may allow the addition of witnesses not available at the time the charge was made.
 Such information must be provided to the Board no later than two business days before the hearing.

-- Advisers: Both the complainant and the respondent may request the assistance of an advisor from within the Clark community.
-The advisor may remain throughout the hearing and be available for consultation.
-However, advisors are not allowed to provide information to the Board or to question the complainant, the respondent or witnesses.
-The name of an advisor must be submitted to the chair at least 48 hours before the hearing.
+- Advisers: Both the complainant and the respondent may request the assistance of an adviser from within the Clark community.
+The adviser may remain throughout the hearing and be available for consultation.
+However, advisers are not allowed to provide information to the Board or to question the complainant, the respondent or witnesses.
+The name of an adviser must be submitted to the chair at least 48 hours before the hearing.